daominah/age_of_empires_ror_hd/README.md

 #### 15. Sumerian

-* Villager HP +15 (so 40 instead of 25).
+* Villager +15 HP (so has 40 HP instead of 25).
-* Siege units attack speed +43%.
+* Siege units attack speed +43%
-  (reload time reduced to 3.5 instead of 5).
+  (attack reload time reduced to 3.5s instead of 5s).
-* Farm food +250 (starts at 500 instead of 250).
+* Farm food +250 (so starts at 500 instead of 250).

 #### 16. Yamato

 * Villager move speed +18% (stated +30%, same as Assyrian).
-* Mounted units cost -25%
+* Mounted units cost -25%, so:
+  - Scout cost reduced to 75 food (normally 100).
-  (Cavalry cost reduced to 52 food, 60 gold,
+  - Cavalry cost reduced to 52 food, 60 gold (normally 70 food, 80 gold).
-  Horse Archer cost reduced to 37 food, 52 gold).
+  - Horse Archer cost reduced to 37 food, 52 gold (normally 50 food, 70 gold).
 * Ships HP +30%.

 ### Definitive Edition and Return of Rome balance